alexjackhughes/youtube-api/README.md

 POST /youtube
 ```

-_Finds and stores the titles and publishedAt for the YouTube channels GlobalCyclingNetwork and globalmtb._
+_Finds and stores the titles and publishedAt for **all** the videos on the YouTube channels GlobalCyclingNetwork and globalmtb._

 **DELETE**